General Considerations

 Activity: Absorbed through foliage and translocated throughout the plant.
 Readily adsorbed to soil organic matter.
 No residual activity.

-Use Suggestions: Currently the herbicide most at risk for developing weed species resistance due to over-use.
-Reduce use of glyphosate by alternating or tank mixing with herbicides from other groups.
+Use Suggestions: Remove suckers before application.
+Currently the herbicide most at risk for developing weed species resistance due to repeated use.
+Reduce use of glyphosate by alternating herbicides or tank mixing with herbicides from other groups.

-Application: Apply post emergence to actively growing weeds.
+Apply post emergence to actively growing weeds.
+For best activity on annual weeds, apply when actively growing.
 Best activity on perennial weeds is usually at the bud to bloom stage of growth.
 Quack grass is best treated in the spring or fall when it is actively growing with at least 3-4 new leaves on each emerged shoot.
 Do not allow herbicide solution to contact green foliage or green bark of trees.
 Not usually damaging to mature trees when sprayed on root suckers during the spring, but at other times of the year suckers must be removed before spraying.
 Do not apply to fresh cut or wounded wood.
 Best results when applied in low water volumes.
 Even small amounts of soil or organic matter in spray water will reduce efficacy.
-Depending on the product used glyphosate is rainfast 1 to 6 hours after application, check the label.
+Depending on the product used glyphosate is rainfast 1 to 6 hours after application.
+Check the label.

 Days to Harvest: 30